CHAPTER 8. Dartmouth Undying: A Tale of Pearls Thrown Away, Two Murals, and the Wheelock Succession

 All this is to say that John Dickey knew John Kemeny was a comer, and did not let anything like antisemitism thwart his determination to catch a rising star for dear old D.

-Nevertheless, I have no doubt that when Kemeny became President of Dartmouth, not all alumni were thrilled, for unlike John Dickey, the very embodiment of good old-fashioned white Anglo-Sacon Protestantism, Kemeny had been born in Budapest, Hungary, and raised as a Jew there until 1940, when the adoption of the second anti-Jewish law in Hungary became imminent.
+Nevertheless, I have no doubt that when Kemeny became President of Dartmouth, not all alumni were thrilled, for unlike John Dickey, the very embodiment of good old-fashioned white Anglo-Saxon Protestantism, Kemeny had been born in Budapest, Hungary, and raised as a Jew there until 1940, when the adoption of the second anti-Jewish law in Hungary became imminent.
 At this point his father took the whole Kemeny family--including 13-year-old Janos-- to the United States.

 Unlike those xenophobic and / or anti-Semitic alumni, however, I have two strong reasons for considering John's background an asset.
 First of all, I count among the dearest of my Dartmouth colleagues a half-Jewish native of Budapest named Steven Scher, whom I fondly recall in Chapter 6.
 Secondly, the fictional protagonist of James Joyce's Ulysses, which has long been my favorite novel, is a Dubliner of Hungarian Jewish extraction named Leopold Bloom.